The Day After Tomorrow

-Taking the day after recognition as a possible starting or end point, this symposium will journey through the unrecognised trails of trauma and shine a light on dreaming breakthroughs to achieve recognition, change minds and save lives.
+Taking the day after recognition as a possible starting or end point, this symposium journeyed through the unrecognised trails of trauma to shine a light on dreaming breakthroughs to achieve recognition, change minds and save lives.

 The invisible heart of Australia is lacerated by the racial divide, which blankets silent suffering and bleeding trauma trails.
 But remembrance, revival and resilience are reclaiming the ancestral lands, generating tomorrows.

 CASSE’s symposium provided a forum for important thinkers from Central Australia to share their knowledge and work with some of Australia’s key Indigenous, political and cultural leaders.

 - Aboriginal people and representatives from Aboriginal organisations

 - Psychoanalytic psychotherapists, psychoanalysts, psychologists, social workers, psychiatrists, counsellors and mental health practitioners